 Here are the key screening tests recommended for optimal cardiovascular health:

-You should have a fasting lipoprotein profile taken every five years, starting at age 20.
+You should have a fasting lipoprotein profile taken every four to six years, starting at age 20.
 This is a blood test that measures total cholesterol, LDL (bad) cholesterol, HDL (good) cholesterol and triglycerides.
 (Learn more about cholesterol and triglyceride levels.)
 You may need to be tested more frequently if your healthcare provider determines that you’re at an increased risk for heart disease or stroke.

-Women tend to have higher triglyceride levels than men.
-Like high blood pressure, cholesterol and triglycerides can be controlled through lifestyle changes or medication.
+Older women tend to have higher triglyceride levels than men.
+Like high blood pressure, often cholesterol and triglycerides can be controlled through lifestyle changes or medication.

 Starting at age 45, you should have your blood glucose level checked at least every three years.
-High blood glucose levels put you at greater risk of developing type 2 diabetes, which can lead to many serious medical problems including heart disease and stroke.
+High blood glucose levels put you at greater risk of developing insulin resistance, prediabetes and type 2 diabetes.
+Untreated diabetes can lead to many serious medical problems including heart disease and stroke.
 If you’re overweight AND you have at least one additional cardiovascular risk factor, your doctor may recommend a blood glucose test even if you’re not yet 45, or more frequently than every 3 years.

 Smoking, physical activity, diet

 Smoking is the most important preventable cause of premature death in the United States.
 If you smoke, tell your doctor at your next healthcare visit.
+If you smoke, your doctor can suggest approaches to help quit.
 Also discuss your diet and physical activity habits.
-If you smoke, your doctor can suggest approaches to help quit.
-If there’s room for improvement in your diet and daily physical activity levels, your doctor will provide helpful suggestions.
+If there’s room for improvement in your diet and daily physical activity levels, ask your doctor to provide helpful suggestions.